Hotels in Fairbanks, Alaska

 Are there extended-stay hotels in Fairbanks, Alaska?

-Yes — Candlewood Suites Fairbanks by IHG (2.75 mi) offers a full kitchen and on-site laundry.
+Yes — Candlewood Suites Fairbanks by IHG (2.75 mi, from $253/night) is an extended-stay property in Fairbanks, Alaska, with full kitchens and on-site laundry.

 Which hotels in Fairbanks, Alaska are great for a weekend getaway?

 Several hotels in Fairbanks, Alaska are ideal for a weekend getaway.
-Hyatt Place Fairbanks (2.37 mi) offers a pool and on-site dining.
-Best Western Plus Pioneer Park Inn (2.61 mi) offers a pool and on-site dining.
+Best Western Plus Pioneer Park Inn (2.61 mi, from $159/night) and Hyatt Place Fairbanks (2.37 mi, from $231/night) both offer a pool and on-site dining.

 Which hotels in Fairbanks, Alaska offer free breakfast?